oskwazir/www.omerwazir.com/priv/posts/coreos-on-virtualbox-with-vagrant.md

 title: Getting CoreOS to work properly with Vagrant and VirtualBox
 layout: post
 tags: ['coreos','vagrant','virtualization']
-lead: "I wanted to start playing with CoreOS and decided to use Vagrant and VirtualBox.
+intro: "I wanted to start playing with CoreOS and decided to use Vagrant and VirtualBox.
 There were steps I needed to do to get the cluster working correctly.
 The documentation covered what I needed to do, I just jumped a step too soon and had some problems."
 date: 2015-02-23
 ---